blaineboudreau/MEAN_App-1/README.md

 - API: Blaine Boudreau<br>
 - Design/Styling: Jessica Beardsley<br>

 _This app and all code within it are owned by the authors on the account alone and not available for use to the public.
-Jan, 2017'_
+Jan 2017'_

 Resources:
 - All icons are from [The Noun Project](https://thenounproject.com/) the artists for each icon is referenced in each product description.<br>